intelowlproject/docs/docs/IntelOwl/advanced_usage.md

 #### Phishing Analyzers
 The framework aims to be extandable and provides two different playbooks connected through a pivot.
-The first playbook's job is to extract useful information from the web page rendered with Selenium-based browser.
+The first playbook, named `PhishingExtractor`, is in charge of extracting useful information from the web page rendered with Selenium-based browser.
-The second playbook is called `PhishingAnalysis` and it's main purposes are to extract useful insight on the page itself and tring to submit forms with fake data to extract other IOCs.
+The second playbook is called `PhishingAnalysis` and its main purposes are to extract useful insights on the page itself and to try to submit forms with fake data to extract other IOCs.

-To find element in page it leverages XPath syntax.
-These selector are customizable via plugin's config page.
+[XPath](https://www.w3schools.com/xml/xpath_intro.asp) syntax is used to find elements in the page.
+These selectors are customizable via the plugin's config page.
-The parameter `xpath_form_selector` controls how the form is retrieved from page and `xpath_js_selector` is used to search for JavaScript inside the page.
+The parameter `xpath_form_selector` controls how the form is retrieved from the page and `xpath_js_selector` is used to search for JavaScript inside the page.

 A mapping is used in order to compile the page with fake data.
-This is due to the fact that most input tag of type "text" don't have a specific role in page, so there must be some degree of approximation.
+This is due to the fact that most input tags of type "text" do not have a specific role in the page, so there must be some degree of approximation.
 This behaviour is controlled through `*-mapping` parameters.
-They're a list that must contain the input tag's name to compile with fake data.
+They are a list that must contain the input tag's name to compile with fake data.